netdata/netdata/health/REFERENCE.md

 ```

 The `lookup` line will calculate the average CPU usage from system and user over the last minute.
 Because we have
-the foreach in the `lookup` line, Netdata will create two independent alarms called `cpu_template_system`
+the foreach in the `lookup` line, Netdata will create two independent alerts called `cpu_template_system`
 and `dim_template_user` that will have all the other parameters shared among them.

 ### Example 6 - CPU usage